Syeda Iffat Nasir1*

 Results

-The demographic details showed that majority of the sample population was between the age range of 65-75 whereas only 23% was above 75 years (Table 1A) and female population is almost 40% of the sample in Table 1B.
+The demographic details showed that majority of the sample population was between the age ranges of 65-75 whereas only 23% was above 75 years (Table 1A) and female population is almost 40% of the sample in Table 1B.

 It was evaluated that 34% of the male geriatric population scored in the range of 22- 23 indicative health cognition for occupational performance whereas only 13% of the females fall in the range of healthy cognition at MOCA in Table 2.